orgua/throwing_board/readme.md

 ### Games to become accustomed

+- Note: play without throwing board
-- Slow motion stage diving: choose a flyer of your group and lift him up.
+- Slow motion stage diving: choose a flyer of your group and lift him up with several bases.
 Wait for the movement of the flyer.
 Keep it controlled.
 No spontaneous rolling or tipping over.
 Base is stationary while lifting with long arms.
-If free as a base go where the flyer if floating to
+If free (as a base) go to where the flyer is floating to
 - Support like concrete: flyer makes his own movements and only gets offered static support like a stair or other things to lean, knee, lie on.
 Keep it ultra-slow and controlled